-Certain risks and concentrations
+(ag) Certain risks and concentrations

-Financial instruments that potentially expose the Group to concentrations of credit risk consist principally of cash, restricted cash, accounts receivable and contract assets, loans held for sale and loans at fair value.
+Financial instruments that potentially expose the Group to concentrations of credit risk consist principally of cash, restricted cash, short-term investment, accounts receivable and contract assets, deposits to institutional cooperators, loans receivables, loans held for sale and loans at fair value.

-The Group's investment policy requires cash and restricted cash to be placed with high-quality financial institutions and to limit the amount of credit risk from any one issuer.
+The Group's investment policy requires cash, restricted cash and short-term investment to be placed with high-quality financial institutions and to limit the amount of credit risk from any one issuer.
 The Group regularly evaluates the credit standing of the counterparties or financial institutions.

 Accounts receivable and contract assets are typically unsecured and are derived from revenue earned from customers in the PRC.
 The risk with respect to accounts receivable and contract assets is mitigated through the Group's consistent credit risk management framework to the entire portfolio of loans in accordance with ASC 450-20.